talismanbrandi/qqzz4l-NN/README.md

 1. Navigate to `/scripts` folder.
 1. Activate the conda environment.
 1. Ensure your model config file is present in the `/scripts` directory.
+1. Ensure that the dataset path is updated in the config json file before training.
 1. Use the command `python torch-NN.py config.json` where `config.json` is the training config file, and the path is relative to `/scripts` (as we  currently navigated to that directory)

 ## Instructions for training (background / batch script)
 1. Navigate to `/scripts` folder.
+1. Ensure your model config file is present in the `/scripts` directory.
+1. Ensure that the dataset path is updated in the config json file before training.
 1. Navigate to the `batch_scripts` folder inside `scripts`.
 1. Ensure the shell script to run the batch job is present inside the `batch_scripts` folder.
 1. Navigate back to the `/scripts` folder.